 ATA (Airline Transport Association) releases Spec 2000, a set of e-business specifications, products and services.

-DoD issues memorandum “Policy for Item Unique Identification (UID) of Tangible Items” that makes mandatory the marking and tracking of over 100 million items with Data Matrix code.
+DoD issues memorandum “Policy for Unique Identification (UID) of Tangible Items” that makes mandatory the marking and tracking of over 100 million items with Data Matrix code.

 A2B Tracking Solutions releases UID Comply!® life cycle management software, the first such product to support the UID initiative.